aknutas/nails-package/README.md

 Requirements
 ----
 For now the project verifiably works on R version 3.4.0.

-You need the following R packages (tested 13.3.2017): splitstackshape, reshape, plyr, stringr, tm, SnowballC, lda, LDAvis, igraph
+See package requirements in DESCRIPTION and packrat/packrat.lock files.

 We are open source and free software
 ----